alexdresko/EasyScrutor/examples/README.md

-# Scrutor.AspNetCore Examples
+# EasyScrutor Examples

-This directory contains example projects demonstrating how to use **Scrutor.AspNetCore** for automatic dependency injection registration in different ASP.NET Core application types.
+This directory contains example projects demonstrating how to use **EasyScrutor** for automatic dependency injection registration in different ASP.NET Core application types.

-## What is Scrutor.AspNetCore?
+## What is EasyScrutor?

-Scrutor.AspNetCore is a dependency injection helper package that automatically scans and registers services based on marker interfaces, eliminating the need for manual service registration in `Program.cs`.
+EasyScrutor is a dependency injection helper package that automatically scans and registers services based on marker interfaces, eliminating the need for manual service registration in `Program.cs`.

 ## How It Works